dee912/project-1/README.md

 ### Lives bug:
 * Currently my life display up top only begins to display the live available after the first keydown.
 * I realise in hindsight that is due to calling the Lives.innerHTML in the keydown event listener.
+## Wins
+* Getting my ghosts to move randomly was a big achievement for my self.
+* The overall style of the project.

 ## Lessons learned/ Alternative approaches
 ### Map setup